Monday, September 2, 2019

 Strawberry Preserves

+She's quite an accomplished needlewoman.
 Just look at her beautiful stitches.
-When the perle cotton catches the light, it adds a subtle sheen to the overall design.
+Ruth chose perle cotton for the quilting, which adds a subtle luster to the overall design.

-As it turns out, making a doll quilt was the perfect way to preserve that vintage strawberry!
-Thank you to Vicki Haninger for the inspiration and to Ruth, of course. for seeing the project to fruition.
+It turns out a quilt was the perfect way to preserve that embroidered berry.
+Thank you to Vicki Haninger for her inspiration and to Ruth, of course, for seeing this project to fruition.
+I couldn't be happier with the result!

 15” x 17”